Academic Catalog

 WRIT 495 Writing Internship 1.00-6.00

 The Writing Internship allows students to apply their academic learning in a professional context.
 The internship site will vary based on the interests of the student.
-The nature of the writing undertaken may fall within any/all of the following types/contexts as appropriate: creative, technical, editorial, journalistic, bureaucratic, industrial, web-based, non-profit, and others as opportunities arise.
+The nature of the writing undertaken may fall within any/all the following types/contexts as appropriate: creative, technical, editorial, journalistic, bureaucratic, industrial, web-based, non-profit, and others as opportunities arise.
 If taken to fulfill Senior Year Experience, must be taken for 3 credits.

 Prerequisites: